Scroll

 When familiarity is better than novelty

-Initial testing revealed that the first iteration's novel data visualization approach was in fact, less effective in real-world use than a traditional map.
-Users preferred a general overview of green space between bridges rather than the detailed breakdown provided by the new chart.
+Initial testing revealed that the first iteration's novel data-visualisation approach was, in real-world use, less effective than a traditional map.
+Users preferred a general overview of green space between bridges over the detailed breakdown the new chart provided.

-The unannotated trail map composited from Google Maps.
+An unannotated map of the trail, composited from Google Maps.

 The curb-cut effect in action

-Initially an accessibility feature for low/no vision users, audio proved crucial in achieving the project's goal of a screen-free, natural experience.
-Inspired by Strava and Google Maps audio updates, this feature enhanced functionality, aligning better with the project's objectives.
+Initially scoped as an accessibility feature for low- and no-vision users, audio proved crucial in achieving the project's broader goal of a screen-free, natural experience.
+Inspired by Strava and Google Maps audio updates, the feature enhanced functionality for everyone — aligning more closely with the project's objectives than a screen-bound solution could.

 Leveraging MDS & AI for speed

-To deliver a rapid redesign, I customised Google’s Material Design System (MDS) to translate wireframes into a working UI quickly while ensuring edge states and accessibility needs were covered.
-The result, a pragmatic, map-first interface with audio guidance shipped in days—not weeks—without sacrificing usability or inclusivity.
+To deliver a rapid redesign, Google's Material Design System was customised to translate wireframes into a working UI quickly while ensuring edge states and accessibility needs were covered.
+The result — a pragmatic, map-first interface with audio guidance — shipped in days, not weeks, without sacrificing usability or inclusivity.

-Tokens, components, and state logic were adapted rather than adapted.
-This freed time to focus on flows, content clarity, and accessibility.
+Tokens, components, and state logic were adapted rather than adopted.
+That freed time to focus on flows, content clarity, and accessibility.

 The prototype